collabnix/dockerlabs/intermediate/docker-compose/README.md

 Docker compose is a tool built by docker to ease the task to creating and configring multiple containers in a development environment counter-part of docker-compose for prodcution environment is `docker swarm`.
 Docker compose takes as input a `YAML` configuration file and creates the resources (*containers*, *networks*, *volumes* etc.) by communicating with the docker daemon through docker api.

+# Introduction to Compose

+`Compose` project is the official open source project for Docker and is responsible for the rapid orchestration of Docker container clusters.
+Functionally, it is very similar to Heat OpenStack .

+The code is currently open sourced at https://github.com/docker/compose .

+`Compose` positioned as "Defining and running multi-container Docker applications", and its predecessor is the open source project Fig.

+Through the introduction in the first part, we know that using a Dockerfile template file allows users to easily define a separate application container.
+However, in daily work, it is often the case that multiple containers need to cooperate to complete a certain task.
+For example, to implement a Web project, in addition to the Web service container itself, it is often necessary to add a back-end database service container, and even a load balancing container.

+`Compose` just meets this need.
+It allows the user to define a set of associated application containers as a project through a separate docker-compose.yml template file (YAML format).

+There are two important concepts in Compose :

+`Service:` A container for an application that can actually include several container instances running the same image.

+Project: A complete business unit consisting of a set of associated application containers, defined in the `docker-compose.yml `file.

+`Compose` 's default management object is a project that provides convenient lifecycle management of a set of containers in a project through subcommands.

+`Compose` project is written in Python, and the implementation calls the API provided by the Docker service to manage the container.
+Therefore, as long as the platform being operated supports the Docker API, you can use Compose to manage it.

 ## Compose file used in examples

 ```yaml